Hello, dear netizens!

 16. Тhe average device split for searches was 72% for mobile and 28% for desktop in 2017.

-Why am I pointing out a stat for 2017 you may wonder.
+You might wonder why I am pointing out a stat from 2017.
 Because so far 2017 has the most smartphones sold.
 Smartphone users were, let’s say, not so enthusiastic about 2018.
 And there isn’t a more current device split for searches research.